-It is difficult to define a physical space for trainees to learn because it is web-based.
-This means that a student can learn in the office, at home, on the train, or even on a boat if they have a WIFI connection.
+It is difficult to define a physical space for trainees to learn because digital learning management systems are web-based.
+This means that a student can learn in an office, at home, on the train, or even on a boat if they have a WIFI connection.
 That’s one of the primary advantages of a web-based LMS, but it can also create challenges.

-But do you really need a physical learning zone in this capacity, then?
-No and yes.
-No because one of the key features of eLearning is the ability to receive training anywhere, at any time, on any device.
-This makes information readily accessible and thus more efficient.
+Do you really need a physical learning zone in this capacity, then?
+No, and yes.
+No, because one of the key features of eLearning is the ability to receive training anywhere, at any time, on any device.
+This makes information readily accessible and, thus, more efficient.

-However, a physical learning zone can also help people focus their attention to ensure they are getting everything they need out of the training.
+However, a physical zone can also help people focus their attention to ensure they are getting everything they need out of the training.
 Think about it this way – when you walk into a physical classroom, you’re in a physical space that affects your ability to concentrate and learn.
 So, how can you create this physical learning zone?

-- Blended learning enables a physical space, such as a classroom, to augment online trainings.
-This can help learners mentally segment their trainings based on location.
+- Blended learning enables a physical space, such as a classroom, to augment online training.
+This can help learners mentally segment their training based on location.
 Blended learning works very well with subject material that combines both theory work and hands-on training.

-- Offering quiet, available areas for employees to do their trainings within the building can create a space where learning can be cultivated.
+- Offering quiet, available areas for employees to do their training within the building can create a space where learning can be cultivated.
 For example, while employees might have access to the LMS from their workstation, creating a training room in the HR department can help provide the physical space needed.

-- It is possible that employees will accomplish their training on their commute or while doing something else, not really paying attention, simply because they are able to have the courses running the background.
-Offering paid hours or time during the work day to do these courses will give the opportunity to create a proper learning zone to sit down and interact with the training program.
+- Employees may accomplish their training on their commute or while doing something else, not truly paying attention, simply because they can have the courses running in the background.
+Offering paid hours or time during the workday to complete courses will help create a proper learning zone to sit down and interact with the training program.

 Mental Learning Zones

-The second challenge when working with online learning zones is trying to get people to step out of their comfort zones through a computer screen.
-Many people are resistant to change, especially when teaching new skills or new processes.
-This resistance can deepen when they feel that trainings are thrown at them via an online platform.
+The second challenge when working with online learning zones is trying to get people to step out of their comfort zones and really challenge themselves to develop and grow.
+People resist change, especially when learning new skills or new processes.
+This resistance can deepen when they feel that training is thrown at them via an online platform.

-- Offer support.
+- Offer your learners help and support.
 Having a virtual or in-person instructor to explain techniques and processes will allow learners to feel more comfortable and supported.
 You can take this to almost any extreme you want, ranging from instructor-led virtual chats to creating entire online mentorship programs.

-- Use differing forms of multimedia.
-If you vary the methods in which content is delivered, your learners will feel less like it is “training” and more like it is just information.
-This can help put them in a more receptive and engaging mindset in which they will want to interact with the learning program.
+- Use different forms of media.
+If you vary content delivery methods, your learners will feel less like it is “training” and more like it is just information, which can help put them in a more receptive and engaging mindset in which they will want to interact with the learning program.
 With some content types, such as gamified learning, they might forget they’re learning entirely and become completely immersed in the experience.

-Creating physical and mental learning zones for students and employees can be a challenge through online platforms, but it’s certainly not impossible.
+Creating physical and mental learning zones for students and employees can be a challenge through online platforms, but it’s certainly possible.
 Understand the barriers to training and you will be able to overcome them by helping your learners step out of their comfort zones and into their learning zones.